abhisheks008/DL-Simplified/Cricket Shots Detection/README.md

 # Conclusion
-DenseNet model performs better comparative to other models used on the above dataset.
+InceptionNet model performs better comparative to other models used on the above dataset.